mouparnadhar-climate-risk-analyst/solar-strategic-optimization/README.md

 ## 📊 Executive Summary
 Utility-scale solar investment in the MENA region faces a critical paradox: areas with the highest solar irradiance often coincide with the highest atmospheric dust loading.

-This project optimizes capital allocation for the **MBR Solar Park Phase 7 Expansion** by resolving the trade-off between atmospheric dust risk (O&M costs) and grid infrastructure logistics (CAPEX).
-By integrating satellite data with financial modeling, this study identifies a **AED 233 Million Lifecycle Value Gap** between the optimal site and the logistical outliers.
+This project optimises capital allocation for the **MBR Solar Park Phase 7 Expansion** by resolving the trade-off between atmospheric dust risk (O&M costs) and grid infrastructure logistics (CAPEX).
+By integrating satellite data with financial modelling, this study identifies a **AED 233 Million Lifecycle Value Gap** between the optimal site and the logistical outliers.

 ---

 ## 🌍 1.
-The "Invisible Risk": Dust & Wind Modeling
+The "Invisible Risk": Dust & Wind Modelling
 Static geospatial analysis is insufficient for operational budgeting.
-I utilized NASA MODIS satellite data (2020-2024) to map the **"Dust Risk Index" (DRI)** across the 500 km² expansion zone.
+I utilised NASA MODIS satellite data (2020-2024) to map the **"Dust Risk Index" (DRI)** across the 500 km² expansion zone.

 ### The Spatial Risk Landscape
 ![Dust Risk Map](map_risk.png)